sensu/sensu-docs/content/sensu-go/6.8/web-ui/build-private-catalog.md

   - filters: ...
 {{< /code >}}

-If needed, update the URL for assets in all `sensu-resources.yaml` files before you continue.
+If needed, replace `assets.bonsai.sensu.io` with your preferred URL in asset `builds.url` values in all `sensu-resources.yaml` files before you continue.

-## Generate a catalog API
+## Install the catalog-api command line tool

 The Sensu Catalog API includes the catalog-api command line tool.
 The catalog-api tool is an open-source static API generator: it renders static HTTP API content that the Sensu web UI can consume.

-Use catalog-api to generate a catalog API:
+To install the catalog-api tool:

 1. Clone the Sensu Catalog API repository:
 {{< code shell >}}
 git clone https://github.com/sensu/catalog-api
 {{< /code >}}

-2. Clone the repository that stores your Sensu integrations.
-This example uses Sensu's public integration repository:
+2. Navigate to the local catalog-api repository:
 {{< code shell >}}
-git clone https://github.com/sensu/catalog
-{{< /code >}}

-3. Navigate to the local catalog-api repository:
-{{< code shell >}}
 cd catalog-api
 {{< /code >}}

-4. Build the `catalog-api` tool:
+3. Build the `catalog-api` tool:
 {{< code shell >}}
 go build
 {{< /code >}}

+## Clone and validate the integration repository

+The catalog-api tool consumes content from a repository that includes all the files required to build a catalog of integrations.
+Follow these steps to clone your repository and validate that all files are organized properly:

+1. Clone the repository that stores your Sensu integrations.
+This example uses Sensu's public integration repository:
+{{< code shell >}}
+git clone https://github.com/sensu/catalog
+{{< /code >}}

-5. Navigate to your local copy of the repository that stores the Sensu integrations.
+2. Navigate to your local copy of the repository that stores the Sensu integrations.
 This example uses https://github.com/sensu/catalog, so the repository is `catalog`:
 {{< code shell >}}
 cd ../catalog
 {{< /code >}}

-6. Generate the local catalog:
+3. Validate the integration repository contents:
 {{< code shell >}}
+catalog-api catalog validate --repo-dir .
+{{< /code >}}

+## Generate the private catalog

+With a validated repository, you can generate your private catalog locally:

+{{< code shell >}}
 ../catalog-api/catalog-api catalog generate
 {{< /code >}}

-The `generate` command generates the static API in a temporary directory, `/tmp/generated-api/`.
+The `generate` subcommand generates the static API in a temporary directory, `/tmp/generated-api/`.

 These catalog builds are versioned so that every previous iteration is available.